MetPX/sarracenia/doc/sr_consumer.7.rst

    Why isn´t it in the list above?
    PS

+   MG : PS is right, queue_share I guess could be removed... and prefetch set only if >0.
+        another option  **queue_suffix**  is also coded... when a queue name is automatically created (no program default and no setting in config... possible in sr_subscribe only) it is set to  q_brokeruser.component.config.random.random    ...
+        if queue_suffix is declared :  q_brokeruser.component.config.suffix.random.random
+        I think it can be withdrawn too.

 When **--reset** is set, and a component is (re)started, its queue is deleted (if it already exists) and recreated according to the component's queue options.
 This is